FlockyChou/vtubing.info/post-debut/monetization-donations-and-gifts.md

 ### Throne

-Allows viewers to crowdsource gifts for you, whether they be personal or stuff you need to stream.
-The benefit it has over an Amazon Wishlist is that multiple people can contribute to a purchase (10 people chip in $10 to buy a $100 microphone) vs Amazon where someone needs to buy the whole product (one person has to pay the whole $100).
+[Throne](https://throne.com/) allows you to crowdsource purchases, whether they be personal or things you need for streaming.
+The benefit of this over something like an Amazon Wishlist is that multiple people can contribute to a purchase (10 people can chip in $10 each to buy a $100 microphone) vs Amazon where someone needs to buy the whole product (one person has to pay the whole $100).